 Of course we all face environmental problems, Japan also faced problems with waste recycling and radiation from power plants.
 However, Japan is still a very clean and green country.
 He keeps most of his cities and mountains clean, full of trees and green.

-The main factor that keeps Japan always clean is the culture of Cleaning.
-This culture is why foreign countries are shown on television when the Japanese do a simple act of cleaning, which should be everyone's obligation.
+The main factor that keeps Japan always clean is the culture of Cleanliness.
+This culture is the reason why foreign countries show on television when the Japanese perform a simple act of cleaning, which should be an obligation for everyone.

-The culture of graffiti on walls is also rare in Japan, and when they do it looks more like a work of art than vandalism.
-The culture of keeping everything tidy and clean comes from childhood, where children are responsible for cleaning their own school.
+The culture of graffiti on walls is also rare in Japan, and when they do it, it seems more like a work of art than vandalism.
+The culture of keeping everything in order and clean comes from childhood, where children are responsible for cleaning their own school.

-they not only clean the school as well as planting trees and vegetation, taking care of animals and collecting garbage from the neighborhood.
-The seriousness in cleaning makes the population aware of their actions and responsibilities, making them think twice before making a mess.
+They not only clean the school but also plant trees and vegetation, take care of animals, and pick up trash from the neighborhood.
+The seriousness of the cleaning makes the community aware of their actions and responsibilities, making them think twice before making a mess.

 Incentives for collection in Japan